 Don’t have your Unarmed Security License?
 Some companies may reimburse your fees to get your license just so they can sign you up for the Super Bowl.
 After the game, you still have your license and you can get other event security jobs if you like.
 It’s a win-win.

 As you can probably guess, the Super Bowl gets crazy media attention and a lot of companies want to cash in on that.
-Extra bloggers as Super Bowl jobs are available to cover every possible angle of the game.
+As a result jobs as extra bloggers are available for covering every possible angle of the big game.
 What was it like to tailgate before the game?
 The game through the eyes of a hot dog vendor.
 How about that halftime show?
 If you can think it up, you can write it up.

 Everyone knows that the halftime show at the Super Bowl is an awesome spectacle.
 Just think for a moment about how quickly that stage is set up.
-The whistle blows, the teams leave the field as the television goes to ad break.
-They come back and there’s a rock concert going on.
+The whistle blows, the teams leave the field, and the television goes to a commercial break.
+When the cameras turn back on the stadium, there’s a rock concert going on!
 That takes a lot of people.

-Here’s the bad news, many of the people are volunteers.
-For Super Bowl 51 in Houston, they had a call out for Halftime Field Team Members.
+For Super Bowl LI in Houston, they had a call out for Halftime Field Team Members.
 Does it pay?
 Probably not much, if anything.
+Most of the time these people are volunteers.
 Plus, field team members need to commit to weeks of training before the big game to make sure it all goes smoothly.

 What do field team members do?
 They mostly push really large, really heavy pieces of stage and equipment on and off the field.

-Here’s the perk of this Super Bowl Job.
-During the show, the field team members are the ones who make up that on-the-field audience.
+Here’s the perk of this Super Bowl job though: During the show, the field team members are the ones who make up that on-field audience.
 How cool would that be?

-Working one of the Super Bowl jobs isn’t as glamorous as it sounds.
-It’s hard work and you probably won’t get to see much, if any, of the game itself.
-The pay is just a tick above minimum wage in most cases.
-So if the pay isn’t great and the work is tough why do it?
-Because you can put “Super Bowl” on your resume.
-How cool is that?
+Working one of these Super Bowl jobs may not be as glamorous as it sounds — it’s hard work and you probably won’t get to see much, if any, of the game itself.
+Plus, the pay is just a tick above minimum wage in most cases.
+So if the pay isn’t great and the work is tough, why do it?
+Because you can put “Super Bowl” on your resume!
+And how cool is that?